Dorshir/Ex2/README.md

 # Ex2_2
 Part2 of the assigment.

-In this part we will create our own ThreadPoolExecutor , which will bring to the ThreadPool new attribute:
+In this part we will create our own ThreadPoolExecutor, which will bring to the Thread-Pool new attribute:

-- The ability to priority mission.
+- The ability to priority missions.

-This will happen by a new kind of task that we create which contain asynchronous task - callable and priority Enum for the task.
+This will happen by a new kind of task that we create which contain an asynchronous task - callable and priority Enum for the task.

 Our ThreadPoolExecutor will determine the order of tasks to execute according priority number of each task.